Are you trying to resolve the pluggable.php file error in WordPress?

 This might increase your page loading times and open security breach on your website.

-The best way to identify plugin that spams your website is to monitor it with a solution like WP Umbrella.
+The best way to identify plugins that spam your website is to monitor it with a solution like WP Umbrella.